GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 Recent Python releases have introduced two mechanisms that affect this
-picture: per-interpreter GIL state under PEP 684 (Python 3.12), where each Python sub interpreter gets its own GIL rather than sharing one;
+picture: per-interpreter GIL state under PEP 684 (Python 3.12), where each Python sub interpreter can be given its own GIL rather than sharing one; and optional free-threading under PEP 703 (Python 3.13), where the GIL can be disabled entirely for a process. mod_wsgi supports both as opt-in modes; see :doc:`gil-modes-and-free-threading` for the model, scoping rules, and worked configuration examples.
-and optional free-threading under PEP 703 (Python 3.13), where the GIL can be disabled entirely.
-Neither is currently usable from mod_wsgi — the existing sub interpreter integration assumes the shared-GIL model — but support is being investigated.
-For the foreseeable future, GIL contention within a process should still be managed by running multiple processes (whether Apache child processes or mod_wsgi daemon processes) rather than relying on either of those new mechanisms.
+Shared-GIL with multiple processes (Apache child processes or mod_wsgi daemon processes) remains the right default for most deployments.

 For the typical 'worker' configuration where multiple processes and multiple threads are used, the WSGI environment key/value pairs indicating